Fall 2021 sessions are here!

-Our Earth Day, Every Day webinar series (lovingly called E2D2) focuses on steps everyone can take to protect the environment.
+Our Earth Day, Every Day webinar series (lovingly called #E2D2) focuses on steps everyone can take to protect the environment.
 We can all do our part to take actions that make our homes more sustainable, from environmentally-friendly lawn care, to recycling, to conducting a home energy audit.
-These actions, more than ever, start at home.

-Stay tuned for fall, 2021 sessions.
 Join us on Mondays at 6:30pm to learn from experts at Rutgers Cooperative Extension.
 These live, interactive sessions are approximately 1 hour.
 To join you need either a computer, tablet, or smartphone with speakers.
 Sessions are provided via Zoom.
+These sessions are free, but you must register to participate.

 - View past E2D2 recordings